iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 ## NoSQL

-* `Structure:` NoSQL stores data in a document based model inside JSON like objects which contains `key-value` pairs.
+* **Structure:** NoSQL stores data in a document based model inside JSON like objects which contains `key-value` pairs.
 There is no standard schema definition for NoSQL databases and the collections doesn't have relations between them.
 You can add chunks of data together without splitting them.
-* `Speed:` Because of this, you can insert and retrieve all the data at once.
+* **Speed:** Because of this, you can insert and retrieve all the data at once.
 Also, NoSQL databases are specifically designed for unstructured data.
 A particular data entity is stored together and not partitioned.
 So performing read or write operations on a single data entity is faster for NoSQL databases as compared to SQL databases.
-* `Flexibility:` Dynamic schema enables MySQL databases to change as the user wants.
+* **Flexibility:** Dynamic schema enables MySQL databases to change as the user wants.
 They are not connected and hence you don't need to worry about breaking things whenever to want to add something new.
-* `Big Data`: Since the schema is flexible and READ-WRITE queries are much faster, NoSQL suits best for Big Data application.
+* **Big Data:** Since the schema is flexible and READ-WRITE queries are much faster, NoSQL suits best for Big Data application.
-* `Community`: NoSQL is comparatively new and support is not as rich as SQL but it's growing at a rapid rate.
+* **Community:** NoSQL is comparatively new and support is not as rich as SQL but it's growing at a rapid rate.
 Also, only limited outside experts are available for setting up and deploying large scale NoSQL deployments.
-* `Scalability`: NoSQL databases are `horizontally scalable`.
+* **Scalability:** NoSQL databases are `horizontally scalable`.
 This means that more traffic can be handled by adding more servers.
 NoSQL database follows the [Brewers CAP theorem](https://howtodoinjava.com/hadoop/brewers-cap-theorem-in-simple-words/) (Consistency, Availability and Partition tolerance) but ACID properties have also been introduced in the recent version.

 ### Example